This chocolate orange cake creates an incredibly light and fluffy sponge, perfect for the chocolate and citrus combination.

 Tips for making chocolate orange cake:

-If you want to impress, swap the butter for double cream and turn the buttercream icing into ganache.
+If you want a really glossy, fancy finish to your icing, swap the butter for double cream and turn the buttercream icing into ganache.
 Make sure you heat the cream to about 100 degrees celsius and add in the chocolate whole, allowing it to melt into the cream.

 You might also like...

 Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 Jessica Dady is Food Editor at GoodTo and has over 11 years of experience as a digital editor, specialising in all things food, recipes, and SEO.
 From the must-buy seasonal food hampers and advent calendars for Christmas to the family-friendly air fryers that’ll make dinner time a breeze, Jessica loves trying and testing various food products to find the best of the best for the busy parents among us.
 Over the years of working with GoodTo, Jessica has had the privilege of working alongside Future’s Test Kitchen to create how-to videos exclusively for GoodtoEat - as well as writing, testing, and shooting her own recipes.
 When she’s not embracing the great outdoors with her family at the weekends, Jessica enjoys baking up a storm in the kitchen with her favourite bakes being chocolate chip cookies, cupcakes, and a tray of gooey chocolate brownies.

 Want to make your very own rainbow cake?
 This rainbow cake recipe is easy to follow and is great for those special occasions...

 Mary Berry's chocolate mousse

 This chocolate mocha mousse is quick to make, rich in flavour with a light, silky texture.
 It's one of those treats that's loved by kids and adults alike...

 Mary Berry's chocolate cake recipe uses the all-in-one method so it's quick and easy to make.